-On July 6, 2022, we entered into a Securities Purchase Agreement, or the SPA, with certain institutional and accredited individual investors providing for the issuance and sale of an aggregate of (i) 12,766,600 Inducement Shares; (ii) Senior Notes in the aggregate principal amount of \$4.23 million that are convertible into an aggregate of 92,560,174 Conversion Shares; (iii) 2022 Warrants to purchase up to 85,110,664 2022 Warrant Shares; and (iv) 2022 Placement Agent Warrants to purchase up to 6,301,969 2022 Placement Agent Warrant Shares.
+On July 6, 2022, we entered into a Securities Purchase Agreement, or the SPA, with certain institutional and accredited individual investors providing for the issuance and sale of an aggregate of (i) 63,833 First Inducement Shares; (ii) First Notes in the aggregate principal amount of \$4.23 million that are convertible into an aggregate of 462,801 First Conversion Shares; (iii) First Warrants to purchase up to 425,554 First Warrant Shares; and (iv) First Placement Agent Warrants to purchase up to 31,510 shares of Common Stock.

-The Senior Notes become due and payable on January 6, 2024, or the Maturity Date, and may not be prepaid, in whole or in part, at any time except with the written consent of the lead investor, with such prepayment amounts subject to adjustment as a result of certain time-based prepayment premiums set forth in the Senior Notes; provided, that, the written consent of the lead investor is not required in connection with a prepayment made from the proceeds of an Uplist Transaction.
-The Senior Notes bear interest on the unpaid principal balance at a rate equal to ten percent (10%) (computed on the basis of the actual number of days elapsed in a 360-day year) per annum accruing from the Closing Date until the Senior Notes become due and payable at maturity or upon their conversion, acceleration or by prepayment, and may become due and payable upon the occurrence of an event of default under the Senior Notes.
-Any amount of principal or interest on the Senior Notes which is not paid when due shall bear interest at the rate of the lesser of (i) eighteen percent (18%) per annum or (ii) the maximum amount allowed by law from the due date thereof until payment in full.
+The First Notes become due and payable on January 6, 2024, or the Maturity Date, and may not be prepaid, in whole or in part, at any time without the written consent of the lead investor, with such prepayment amounts subject to adjustment as a result of certain time-based prepayment premiums set forth in the First Notes; provided, that, the written consent of the lead investor is not required in connection with a prepayment made from the proceeds of an Uplist Transaction.
+The First Notes bear interest on the unpaid principal balance at a rate equal to ten percent (10%) (computed on the basis of the actual number of days elapsed in a 360-day year) per annum accruing from the First Closing Date until the First Notes become due and payable at maturity or upon their conversion, acceleration or by prepayment, and may become due and payable upon the occurrence of an event of default under the First Notes.
+Any amount of principal or interest on the First Notes which is not paid when due shall bear interest at the rate of the lesser of (i) eighteen percent (18%) per annum or (ii) the maximum amount allowed by law from the due date thereof until payment in full.

-The Senior Notes are convertible into shares of Common Stock at the option of each holder of the Senior Notes from the date of issuance at the Conversion Price of \$0.0457 through the later of (i) the Maturity Date and (ii) the date of payment of the Default Amount (as defined in the Senior Note); provided, however, certain Senior Notes include a provision preventing such conversion if, as a result, the holder, together with its affiliates and any other persons whose beneficial ownership of Common Stock would be aggregated with the holder's, would be deemed to beneficially own more than 4.99% of the Common Stock, or as applicable, the Ownership Limitation, immediately after giving effect to the Conversion; and provided further, the holder, upon notice to us, may increase or decrease the Ownership Limitation; provided that (i) the Ownership Limitation may only be increased to a maximum of 9.99% of the Common Stock; and (ii) any increase in the Ownership Limitation will not become effective until the 61st day after delivery of such waiver notice.
-The Conversion Price is subject to adjustment as set forth in the Senior Notes.
+The First Notes are convertible into shares of Common Stock at the option of each holder of the First Notes from the date of issuance at the Conversion Price of \$9.14 through the later of (i) the Maturity Date and (ii) the date of payment of the Default Amount (as defined in the First Note); provided, however, certain First Notes include a provision preventing such conversion if, as a result, the holder, together with its affiliates and any other persons whose beneficial ownership of Common Stock would be aggregated with the holder's, would be deemed to beneficially own more than 4.99% of the outstanding shares of the Common Stock, or as applicable, the Ownership Limitation; provided that (i) the Ownership Limitation may only be increased to a maximum of 9.99% of the outstanding shares of the Common Stock; and (ii) any increase in the Ownership Limitation will not become effective until the 61st day after delivery of such waiver notice.
+The Conversion Price is subject to adjustment as set forth in the First Notes.